YRomero-A/Backloggd---Project/README.md

 ## Objective
 The primary objectives of this data analysis project are as follows:

-  Identify and visualize the top games based on various metrics such as ratings, total plays, current players, and popularity in users' wishlists.
+  +Identify and visualize the top games based on various metrics such as ratings, total plays, current players, and popularity in users' wishlists.

-  Analyze the top producing teams associated with the games and investigate their average ratings.
+  +Analyze the top producing teams associated with the games and investigate their average ratings.

-  Determine the most common gaming consoles used to play these games.
+  +Determine the most common gaming consoles used to play these games.

-  Calculate the minimum, maximum, and average ratings of games for each gaming console.
+  +Calculate the minimum, maximum, and average ratings of games for each gaming console.

-  Rank the top 10 genres based on their average ratings.
+  +Rank the top 10 genres based on their average ratings.

 Data Source - [Backloggd](https://www.backloggd.com/)
 Backloggd is a popular website where gamers can track, rate, and manage their gaming experiences.
 It contains extensive data on various games, including user ratings, playtime, platform information, and genres.
-The first 300 pages in their library of games were used at the time of the data scraping (June - July, 2023).
+The first 300 pages in their library of games, with the filter popularity, were used at the time of the data scraping (July, 2023).

 ## Tools and Technologies Used
 The following tools and technologies are employed in this end-to-end data analysis project: